Rockwell Automation PowerMonitor 1000 Remote

 Prerequisites

-• No credentials required
+• No valid credentials required for exploitation

 Exploitability